-The success you experience in counseling or coaching depends, in part, on the quality of the counselor you hire.
+The success you experience in counseling or coaching depends, in part, on the quality of the professional you hire.
 I’m often asked about people I recommend.
-Here are some qualities I look for.
-Hopefully this list will help you make the best choice possible.
+Here are some qualities I look for in a coach.
+Hopefully, this list will help you make the best choice possible.

 1. Are They Excited About Helping?

 Do you get the sense they are excited about helping people overcome life challenges and reach personal goals?
 Do they seem burned out?
 Beware of the counselor who lacks passion for their work.

 Do they act like they can help you even before they know about the issues you face?
 Can they admit that they are not the best fit for certain problems?
 The best professionals know what they are good at and when they need to refer to someone with more expertise in an area.
 Their main concern is that people get the best help possible.

 Confidence comes from knowing you can deliver results.
 I’m confident I can provide someone top-notch career coaching but not confident in my abilities to help someone with an eating disorder.
 Everyone has a scope of practice and expertise; everyone also has limitations.
 Find someone who knows their expertise but also can acknowledge their limitations.

 Ask them what results they have delivered for past clients.
 Defensiveness on the part of the coach isn’t a good sign.
 If you were hiring a contractor to put a new roof on your house, would you not ask them about similar projects they’ve completed?

 The best counselors over-deliver.
 You’ll feel as if you would have paid three times as much for the service because of the value you receive.
 Do they do the little things that make a big difference?
 Do they treat you as if you are a top priority?
 Are they easy to talk to because they have good social skills?
 Everyone has a bad day now and then, but if they just don’t seem to like people, you got a problem.